-Due to the retrospective nature of this study, the use of archival data and considering the well-known difficulty of proper clinical assessment of response of soft tissue sarcoma to radiation therapy, the authors may not have been able to describe the full range of improvement in these dogs and some of the information had to be gathered by telephone follow-up, possibly skewing the information by owner’s perception.
+Due to the retrospective nature of this study, the use of archival data, and considering the well-known difficulty of proper clinical assessment of response of soft tissue sarcoma to radiation therapy, the authors may not have been able to describe the full range of improvement in these dogs and some of the information had to be gathered by telephone follow-up, possibly skewing the information by owner’s perception.
 Furthermore, different pathologists made the diagnoses and histological grade was only available in 84% of the cases.
 The modified stage grouping could only be applied in patients with known grade.22 As most of the patients were of stage I disease and the prognostic significance of the staging system for soft tissue sarcoma has not been further investigated2, the TNM was excluded from statistical description.
 The bi-institutionality of the study is of minor concern, as the treatment planning was either done remotely (all photon plans) or under the direct supervision (electron hand calculations) by the same radiation oncologist (CRB).